Healthdirect Free Australian health advice you can count on.

 When should I see my doctor or dentist?

-Regular dental check-ups are important, especially if you’re at risk for mouth cancer.
+It's important to have regular dental check-ups.
 Your dentist is likely to be the first person to notice signs of mouth cancer.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.